h2non/node-authrc/README.md

 Update the cached config data from disk file.

-By default you dont need to use it because a file  watcher is listening for changes and if happends, reloads automatically data from disk.
+By default you dont need to use it because a file watcher is listening on background for file changes.
+If happends, it will reload automatically the config from disk.

 Return [Auth Object](#new-authrcfilepath)